eksc/Financial-Trader/README.md

-Application on WPF for view financial indexes.
+Application on WPF for view and buy financial indexes.